How To Build A Web App In 2022 – The Ultimate Guide To Making A Web App

 • Use simple language.
 Make it easy to understand.

 • Be inclusive of people with disabilities as well.
 For example, don’t use colors as the only means to convey the info.
 And when you do, also add some text or cues.
-It’ll help the color blin people follow the instructions as well.
+It’ll help the color blind people follow the instructions as well.

 • Be sure to use real-world representations for clear communication.
 For example: If you have a storage-cleaning app, then a user should see things like files being thrown into a trash can when they touch the “Clear Storage” button.